officiallyhailey/challenges/README.md

 ## AI Collaboration

-I didn't use AI to write my code.
-I built a custom Claude-powered code grader that would take what I wrote, grade it against industry standards, and give recommendations — without touching the actual code.
+I didn't use AI to write my code but I did build a custom Claude-powered code grader that would take what I wrote, grade it against industry standards, and give recommendations — without touching the actual code.
 That distinction mattered to me.
 I wanted to understand what I was building, not just ship something that worked.

 Where AI really helped was deployment.
 Getting a React/Vite app from "works on my machine" to a live GitHub Pages URL involved a lot of moving parts I hadn't dealt with before — base paths, how assets get bundled, why images and fonts that worked locally would break in production.
 A lot of that came down to file structure and how you call things, which is something I'll carry into every project going forward.